The Lost Gardens of Heligan: Rediscovering a Centuries-Old Paradise

 Another highlight of the gardens is the floral arts commissioned when the gardens were being restored.
 These include the Giant’s Head and the Mud Maid.
 Of course, the Lost Gardens of Heligan are also known for the different gardens that were created by the Tremayne family.
 These include the Northern Gardens, the Flower Garden, and the Melon Yard, all of which were built during the time of Henry Hawkins Tremayne (1766 – 1829), as well as the Italian Garden, which was built between 1906 and 1907.

-Top Image: Sleeping goddess statue in the Lost Gardens of Heligan.
-Source: imgur
+Top Image: I n the Lost Gardens of Heligan.
+Source: Christoph /Adobe Stock

 By Wu Mingren

 Andrews, S., 2017.
 The Lost Gardens of Heligan in Cornwall, restored after decades of neglect.
 [Online]

 Herbert, K., 2018.
 Take the kids to … the Lost Gardens of Heligan, Cornwall.
 [Online]